Do you have items that take forever to sell and you want to get rid of them? Your niche is too competitive and others keep stealing your Buy Box?

 What problems do the products solve?

 What do customers need?
-Once you put yourself in the customer’s shoes, things get a lot more clear and you’ll find profitable bundling ideas because you’ll be understanding what people really want and need.
+Once you put yourself in the customer’s shoes, things get a lot clearer.
+You’ll find profitable bundling ideas because you’ll be understanding what people really want and need.

 With all this being said, Amazon bundling can be a smart a business when done correctly.
 Not only it helps you get rid of old, slow-selling inventory, but it can also add value to products making listings more visible and appealing.